kaylagordon/commandtesting/README.md

 - [Canva Comp](https://www.canva.com/design/DAEkX2MoKiI/jiDOTsLDv2SBbbDocfPncQ/edit?utm_content=DAEkX2MoKiI&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)

 ## Current State
-- "WHO WE ARE" (`About.js`) and "WHAT WE DO" (`WhatWeDo.js`) components are incomplete.
+- "WHO WE ARE" (`About.js`) and "WHAT WE OFFER" (`WhatWeDo.js`) components are incomplete.
 To finish those, refer to the design link above.
 You'll want to comment IN the code in `App.js` and `Nav.js` to have those components appear on the page.
 Mostly only CSS is remaining.